Last Updated on 14 January 2026 by Cycloscope

 Let’s consider a few things:

 The Khudoni project is not a brand-new idea.
-It was blocked by NGOs in the early 1990s, between these a big role was played by Green Alternative.
+NGOs blocked it in the early 1990s; Green Alternative played a significant role.

 Ecological consequences and impact on wildlife

-According to this really serious and experienced association the Khudoni project:
+According to this severe and experienced association, the Khudoni project:

 “was shown to be a construction that contains extreme risks for ecological disaster.
 The Khudoni HPP would intensify the devastation of forests and wildlife habitat, the loss of river species populations and the degradation of upstream catchments areas, owing to the flooding of the reservoir area in one of the most amazing highland regions of Georgia.